ShivamRai2003/Reconky-Automated_Bash_Script/README.md

 - FortyNorth Security
 - Gordon Lyon

+### Happy Hunting
-`Note : Run with Caution.Pull Request and New Ideas Is Welcome. `
+`Note : Run with Caution.
+Pull Request and New Ideas Is Welcome. `